CompSciFutures/APMonitor/README.md

 Each invocation of APMonitor:

+1. Acquires a PID lockfile via tempfs, using the config path as the hash to support multiple site configs in parallel.
-1. Loads and validates configuration file
+2. Loads and validates configuration file
-2. Loads previous state from state file (if exists)
+3Loads previous state from state file (if exists)
-3. For each monitor:
+4For each monitor:
    - Checks if `check_every_n_secs` has elapsed since `last_checked`
    - If due: performs resource check
    - If down and `notify_every_n_secs` elapsed: sends notifications
    - If up and heartbeat configured: pings heartbeat URL if due
    - Updates state atomically
-4. Saves state file with execution timing
+5. Saves state file with execution timing
+6. Cleans up the PID file if possible.
-5. Exits
+7. Exits

 This stateless design allows APMonitor to be killed/restarted safely at any time without losing monitoring history or creating duplicate notifications.